 - 2. In each round, each bidder generates his Bayesian posterior using Bayes rule based on the following signals about either his own valuation or his opponent's valuation. - (a) A bidder observes his own valuation. - (b) In the case where he does not get an object and the object is sold, the bidder is informed of the winning bid in his group and hence infers his opponent's valuation by inverting the symmetric bidding function. - (c) In the case where he does not get an object and the object is not sold, the bidder infers that his opponent's valuation is below the reserve price. - (d) In the case where the bidder gets the object, he infers that his opponent's valuation does not exceed his own valuation. - 3.
 Each bidder's actual posterior is a weighted average of his prior and his generated Bayesian posterior.
 Note that this approach incorporates Bayesian updating and no updating as special cases.
 We allow different posterior weights for the first type of signal (based on a bidder's observation of his own valuation) and for the other three types of signals (based on the bidder's observation of auction outcomes), referred to as Weight 1 and Weight 2, respectively. - 4.
 For each parameter combination (two parameters of the beta distribution, Weight 1 and Weight 2), we use the entire time series data set for each bidder to generate predicted bids based on the updating theory outlined above.
-Then we search for the parameter combination that minimizes the sum of squared deviations17 between the actual and generated bids.
+Then we search for the parameter combination that minimizes the sum of squared deviations12 between the actual and generated bids.
 Weights 1 and 2 are searched on [0, 1] with a step size of 0.2.
 For each combination of Weights 1 and 2, we use an algorithm similar to hill-climbing to locate the minimum of the objective function over the two parameters of the beta distribution.
 Our computation shows that, conditional on the two weights, the negative of the objective function is single-peaked in the two parameters of the beta distribution.

-Definition 1, together with Eq.
-(5), implies that in a SEU framework, 18 bidders are ambiguity averse if the estimated mean of $\delta < 0.5$, ambiguity neutral if the estimated mean of $\delta = 0.5$, and ambiguity loving if the estimated mean of $\delta > 0.5$.
+Recall that in a standard SEU framework, a bidder has a single prior, i.e., in Eq.
+(5) $\underline{\delta} = \overline{\delta}$.
+Therefore, in a SEU framework, bidders put less weight on the low value distribution if the estimated mean of $\delta < 0.5$, equal weight on the low and high value distributions if the estimated mean of $\delta = 0.5$, and more weight on the low value distribution if the estimated mean of $\delta > 0.5$.

-Table 3 presents the results of the updating analysis for the eight-subject as well as the twelve-subject treatments with unknown distributions.
+Table 4 presents the results of the updating analysis for the eight-subject as well as the twelve-subject treatments with unknown distributions.
 In each treatment, we estimate both the baseline and the lower and upper bounds of the risk parameter β .
 For each estimation, we present the minimum sum of squared deviations, the two parameters of the initial beta distribution (Par.
 1 and Par.
 2), the mean of the initial beta distribution implied by the two parameters, and Weights 1 and 2.
-For each estimation, we also present the percentiles (2.5, 5, 95 and 97.5) of the corresponding bootstrapped19 distribution of the implied mean.
+For each estimation, we also present the percentiles (2.5, 5, 95 and 97.5) of the corresponding bootstrapped13 distribution of the implied mean.

-RESULT 4 (Prior Inferred from Updating) : The mean of the estimated prior distribution of δ is 0.8438 in the eight-subject treatment and 0.7500 in the twelve-subject treatment, implying ambiguity loving.
-The hypothesis of ambiguity aversion is rejected for the twelve-subject treatment, but not for the eight-subject treatment.
+RESULT 3 (Prior Inferred from Updating) : The mean of the estimated prior distribution of δ is 0.8438 in the eight-subject treatment and 0.7500 in the twelve-subject treatment.
+The hypothesis of subjects putting more weight on the high value distribution is rejected for the twelve-subject treatment, but not for the eight-subject treatment.

-17We use mean squared deviation rather than maximum likelihood because we do not know the distribution of the bid residuals.
+12We use mean squared deviation rather than maximum likelihood because we do not know the distribution of the bid residuals.